ilearnpvb/puppet-solo-hello-world/README.md

 # Puppet Solo (AKA: supply_drop)

-Similar to [knife-solo](http://matschaffer.github.io/knife-solo/) for use with [chef](http://www.opscode.com/chef/), [supply_drop](https://github.com/pitluga/supply_drop) allows you to provision servers without the need for a [puppet](https://puppetlabs.com/) master server.
+Similar to [knife-solo](http://matschaffer.github.io/knife-solo/) for use with [chef](http://www.opscode.com/chef/), [supply_drop](https://github.com/pitluga/supply_drop) allows you to provision servers using [puppet](https://puppetlabs.com/) without the need for a puppet master server.
 It uses [capistrano](https://github.com/capistrano/capistrano) for executing commands on the remote server.

 ## Hello World - Puppet Solo